Chicago Apartments with Jaw-Dropping Amenity Spaces

-Epic views, cool cabana lounges, gleaming grill stations...these Chicago apartments offer renters a new level of amenity spaces that raise the bar on the rental lifestyle.
-With so much gorgeous surrounding architecture and a few more weeks (hopefully) of good weather coming to Chicago, these are the most prime days of the year for apartment renters to head up to the roof or out to the terrace in their buildings.
-And these are the buildings with rooftops and other outdoor amenity spaces you simply have to see in order to believe.
+Warm weather is on the way, so it's time to find your perfect rooftop or terrace hangout.
+Epic views, cool cabana lounges, and gleaming grill stations, these Chicago apartments offer renters a new level of amenity spaces that raise the bar on the rental lifestyle.
+And these are the buildings with rooftops and other outdoor amenity spaces you have to see to believe.

 A Streeterville Apartment to Soak in Lake Michigan Views

-New South Loop Tower Rises Above Competition on Amenities
+South Loop Skyscraper Rises Above Competition on Amenities

 There’s a lot to be said about this colossus of an apartment tower in the South Loop.
-For starters, there are 76 floors in the building so there is a ton of space for amenities in this building’s sizable footprint.
-Renters can expect the usual suite of modern amenities, such as cutting edge fitness equipment and lounge spaces carved out near the outdoor pool deck, but there are a couple of standout features that you won’t find in every building.
+There are 76 floors in the building, for starters, so there is a ton of space for amenities in this building’s sizable footprint.
+Renters can expect the usual suite of modern amenities, such as cutting-edge fitness equipment and lounge spaces near the outdoor pool deck, but there are a couple of standout features that you won’t find in every building.
 The boxing ring in the fitness center is a good example, but that can be found in other buildings (not too many, though).
 What’s impossible to replicate in NEMA Chicago’s amenity package are the views.
 The Skyline lounge over the 48th floor is one-of-a-kind in all the best ways renters might imagine, offering world-class views over Grant Park, Burnham Harbor, and Soldier Field.